aebrower/synthetic_patient_data/index.md

 Records: total=13, alive=10, dead=3
 ```

 Your specific outcome will vary between runs.
 However, by default 10 years of history for each patient from Massachusetts is created and written to the output files.
-All the data related to the patients are placed in their own JSON fille in the output/fhir folder.
+All the data related to the patients are placed in their own JSON file in the output/fhir folder.
 Also included by default is the output relating to the providers and hospitals that will potentially tend to patients.